williamzebrowskI/assistant-api/README.md

 # Assistant-Api

-The `assistant-api` repository hosts the Assistants API designed to streamline inquiries through a ChatGPT-powered conversational interface.
-It combines the prowess of OpenAI's GPT model with Elasticsearch's data indexing for an intuitive and efficient user experience.
-This infrastructure allows users to connect to an assistant on OpenAI, interact with it, and store conversations in Elasticsearch for future reference and analysis.
+The `assistant-api` repository hosts the AssistantsAPI designed to streamline inquiries through a conversational interface UI.
+Primarily, this application combines the prowess of OpenAI's Assistants with Elasticsearch for an intuitive and efficient conversational storage and management.
+This infrastructure allows users to connect to an Assistant on OpenAI, interact with it, and store conversational data in a Elasticsearch index for future reference and analysis.

 ## Table of Contents
 - [Diagram Depiction](#diagram-depiction)